• Facebook

 • In a medium pot, boil the lentils, in plenty of water (enough to cover it plus an inch [2.5 centimeters]), cooking over medium-high heat for 15 minutes, counting from when it starts to boil vigorously.
 Remove from the heat.

-• Heat the olive oil over low heat in a heavy skillet or large pan over.
-Add the cumin, turmeric, coriander seeds, cinnamon, salt, and ½ teaspoon of pepper, and cook for a minute to toast lightly.
+• Heat the olive oil over low heat in a heavy skillet.
+Add the cumin turmeric, coriander seeds, cinnamon, salt, and ½ teaspoon of pepper, and cook and stir for a minute to toast lightly.

-• Pour in the rice and cooked lentils, and stir, mixing until the grains are coated with oil.
+• Add the rice and the boiled lentils, and stir, mixing until the grains are coated with oil.
 Add 3 cups of the liquid in which the lentils boiled (include water if you don't have enough of it).

-• While the rice simmers, mix the flour and coarse salt, and coat the onions you cut into rings with it.
+• While the rice simmers, mix the flour and coarse salt, and coat the individual onion rings with it.

 • Serve the rice on a shallow serving bowl or large flat plate, and garnish with fried onions sprinkled with plenty of black pepper (to taste), and cilantro.